Internet-Draft The GNUnet communicators August 2024

 TYPE

 A 16-bit signature type flag in network byte order.
-The value of this field MUST be XXXX.
+The value of this field MUST be 39.

 SENDER PEER ID